42lan/darkly/0x0a-sql_injection-members/README.md

 # SQL Injection (MEMBERS)

-There is a `Members` top left of the main page of the site, will navigate to Members(http://{IP_ADDR}/index.php?page=member) webpage, which asks to input some sort of member ID number.
-Once you put any number and submit, it will bring a result with corresponding ID number with `ID`, `First name`, `Surname`
+On [Members page](http://192.168.56.101/index.php?page=member) a form allows to search information on a given member using its ID number.

 ```
 [...]